Panger95/tkStrikeDBGen2/README.md

 Build class
 -------------
-To easily compile and test run the makefile, execute the following command:
+To easily compile and test run the jar file using the makefile, execute the following command:

-  make
+  #make

 This generates all the necesary assests and places them in the proper directory.